pnp/sp-dev-fx-controls-react/README.md

-# sp-dev-fx-controls-react

-React controls for the SharePoint Framework solutions.
+# SharePoint Framework React Controls

-# work in progress
+This is a open source library that shares a set of reusable React control that can be used in your SharePoint Framework solutions.

+# Get Started

+More information to get started can be found in the wiki section of this repository: [wiki / documentation](./wiki).

 # Contributing